JamesLinus/kowalski/README.md

 * Data driven, using well defined and documented XML and binary formats

-External dependencies have been kept to a minimum; the Kowalski engine only relies on platform specific libraries to pass buffers to the audio hardware the Kowalski tools only depend on libxml2.
+External dependencies have been kept to a minimum; the Kowalski engine only relies on platform specific libraries to pass buffers to the audio hardware and the Kowalski tools only depend on libxml2.

 Features